magento/merchdocs/src/quick-tour/b2b-quick-start.md

     url: /payment/payment-on-account.html

   - title: Purchase Orders
-    content: Magento supports purchase orders, which can be controlled by approval rules.
+    content: B2B for Adobe Commerce supports purchase orders, which can be controlled by approval rules.
     url: /customers/account-dashboard-my-purchase-orders.html
 ---

-Follow these links to learn about the Magento components that you will use to manage your stores for both business-to-business and business-to-consumer.
+Follow these links to learn about the components that you will use to manage your Adobe Commerce stores for both business-to-business and business-to-consumer.

 {% include grid.html sections=page.sections large="3"%}